da11an/taskwarrior/WORK_INTERVALS_PLAN.md

 **Design Notes:**
 - `interval_id` groups related start/stop/done events into work intervals
-- Messages are only stored for 'stop' and 'done' events (NULL for 'start')
+- **Messages are NOT stored in this table** - they are stored as Taskwarrior annotations with timestamps matching the interval events
 - Timestamps use Unix epoch (seconds since 1970-01-01)
-- Foreign key ensures data integrity (though TaskChampion may not expose this)
+- This design leverages Taskwarrior's existing annotation system, making messages visible in `task info` and avoiding data duplication

 ### Component Structure